Here’s why case briefing is a time drain:

 FACTS: In 1962, Congress amended the Federal Food, Drug, and Cosmetic Act to require prescription drug manufacturers to print the common or established name of their drugs in large letters along with the proprietary or trade name of the drug on all packaging.
 Abbott Laboratories (plaintiff) and thirty-seven other prescription drug manufacturers brought suit against Gardner (defendant), the federal commissioner responsible for enforcing the new act, alleging that the commissioner exceeded his authority in making such a regulation.
 Abbott successfully sought injunctive and declaratory relief in the district court, but the court of appeals reversed.
 The United States Supreme Court granted certiorari.

-Note that the example begins with an explanation of the background and operative facts that set the stage for the dispute.
+Note that the case brief example begins with an explanation of the background and operative facts that set the stage for the dispute.
 Then, the example introduces the parties, identifies the plaintiff and defendant by party name, and explains the cause of action.
 The example correctly concludes with the procedural history.

 You should identify the legal issue being emphasized in the casebook.
 For example, if a case in a contracts casebook appears in a chapter on promissory estoppel, then your issue section should also relate to promissory estoppel.
 Moreover, your issue must not be fact specific.
 This means that the issue section should not contain the factual details of the case.